Beastwick18/gltest/README.md

 - Z - Toggle no-clip
 - Mouse - Turning, left and right click for breaking and placing
 - Middle mouse button - Change block in hand to the block the player is currently looking at
-- Scroll - Change current block in hand (shown in bottom right of screen)
+- Scroll - Move through inventory
-- 1-5 - Switch between some 2D/3D scenes (most do not work anymore)
+- 1-9 - Select corresponding block in inventory

 ## Screenshots
 ![Lighting](./screenshots/lighting.png)